cyn1x/Iconoclast/README.md

-# rakija
+# Overview

-Rakija is a game engine written in C/C++.
+Iconoclast is a game engine written in C/C++.

 ## Installation